moj-analytical-services/splink/docs/topic_guides/theory/linked_data_as_graphs.md

 ![Basic Graph - Records](../../img/clusters/basic_graph_records.drawio.png){:width="80%"}

-For example, when linking people together, a cluster represents the all of the records in our dataset(s) that refer to the same person.
+When linking people together, a cluster represents the all of the records in our dataset(s) that refer to the same person.
 We can give this cluster a new identifier (F) to refer to this single person.

 ![Basic Person Cluster](../../img/clusters/basic_graph_cluster_person.drawio.png){:width="80%"}